itzthem3ji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# The ALX Pointers, Arrays and Strings Directory
+# The ALX Projects: Pointers, Arrays and Strings Part I.

+#### Areas Covered
+* What are pointers and how to use them
+* What are arrays and how to use them
+* What are the differences between pointers and arrays
+* How to use strings and how to manipulate them
+* Scope of variables